YSantanas/Ingles/clases/clase3.md

 - Are there any eggs in the fridge? ***(¿ Hay algún huevo en tu nevera?)***
 - Are there any books on fiction? ***(¿Hay algún libro de ficción?)***
 - Are there any markers in your backpack? ***(¿Hay algún marcador en tu mochila?)***

+### Ejemplo de redacción sobre casa SOÑADA

+I want my dream house to have many windows, with a great garden and a garage.
+Inside, an equipped kitchen with a fridge, microwave, stove, oven, kitchen table, and chairs.
+Besides that, two bathrooms, living room, three bedrooms, and an attic.

+the living room would be painted sky blue with much light, a large television with speakers and a comfortable armchair.

+ The bedroom ould be painted sky pink, there would be a large bed accompanied by bedside tables and a spacious wardrobe, .
+Next to the garden, there would be a swimming pool.